angular/angular/adev/src/content/tools/cli/build-system-migration.md

 Both automated and manual procedures are available dependening on the requirements of the project.
 Starting with v18, the update process will ask if you would like to migrate existing applications to use the new build system via the automated migration.
+Prior to migrating, please consider reviewing the [Known Issues](#known-issues) section as it may contain relevant information for your project.

 HELPFUL: Remember to remove any CommonJS assumptions in the application server code if using SSR such as `require`, `__filename`, `__dirname`, or other constructs from the [CommonJS module scope](https://nodejs.org/api/modules.html#the-module-scope).
 All application code should be ESM compatible.
 This does not apply to third-party dependencies.